 History has taught me that the more you plan for a video the better the video will be.

-Because, fun fact: A 5 minute video does not take 5 minutes to film.
+Because, fun fact: A 5 minute video does not take 5 minutes to produce.

-When I am approached with a video project, before I say LET’S DO THIS THING, I have to think about everything I need to prepare for the project.
+When I am approached with a video project before I say, LET’S DO THIS THING, I have to think about everything I need to prepare for the project.
 EVERY.
 THING.
-Here are a few elements of production that need to be planned for according.
+Because in my lifetime I’ve created well over 200 videos, experience allows me to know what questions to ask.
+Here are just a few of the many components of a production that need to be taken into consideration.

--How long is it going to take to film the whole project?
-(Better to have more time, than less)
+-How long is it going to take to record the whole project? (better to have more time, than less)

 -Will your actors have their lines memorized?
-(If not, you may want to wait for filming)
+(If not, you may want to wait for recording)